THOMASELOVE/431-classes-2026/class06/README.md

 ## The Fantasticks

 If you want to see a rehearsal video of me looking silly, visit <https://www.youtube.com/shorts/W2FGydkArEU>.
+Or don't.
+It's all up to you.